 If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
-However, we can refuse to accept any additional information from you that would change your submission after the application closing time.
-We will not accept any additional information that we did not ask for.
+We will not accept any new information from you for the purpose of improving your submission after the application closing time.